Making childhood equal: the need to increase habilitation support for children and young people with vision impairment

 - We would like funding for low incidence high need services available through the Higher Needs Funding allocation.

-Along with Guide Dogs, and with backing from Habilitation VI UK, Visionary and NatSIP, we have written to the Secretary of State for Education to raise our concerns.
+Along with Guide Dogs, and with backing from Habilitation VI UK, Visionary and NatSIP, we have written to the Secretary of State for Education to raise our concerns, read the letter.

 Share this page